aleen42/PersonalWiki/projectManagement/review/review.md

 - A cost management plan can include organizational procedures links, control thresholds(臨界值) and process descriptions.
 - Definitive estimates are made one year or less prior to project completion.
 - Estimates should become more accurate as time progresses.
+- Supporting details for an estimate include the ground rules and assumptions used in creating the estimate.

 #### False